 4. Advanced Health Care Directive – Who will make medical decisions for you in case of an emergency?

 Similar to a Financial Power of Attorney, an Advance Health Care Directive allows an individual to appoint an agent to make healthcare decisions for the individual in the event of his or her incapacity.
 An Advance Health Care Directive provides the agent with the ability to make decisions regarding medical treatment, allows the agent the ability to receive medical information from health care providers, and makes end-of-life decisions for the incapacitated individual.
 All according to the individual’s express intentions.
 For example, an Advance Health Care Directive allows the individual to communicate whether they wish to be kept on, or removed from, life support.
 Without an Advance Health Care Directive, an individual’s family may have to file for a conservatorship of the person to obtain legal authority to make these important decisions and may not have the benefit of the individual’s own input in the difficult decisions they are required to make.

 5. Guardianship Designations – Who will take care of a minor child if you pass away?

 Guardianship provisions allow a parent of minor children to name an agent to be appointed guardian of minor children at the parents’ passing.
 These designations provide the court with instructions as to who should be legally responsible for the minors.
 Without a clear designation, the court will be left to decide who should care for the minors with little regard to a decedent’s intent or relationships with the selected guardian.

-If you or someone you know is facing a legal challenge, we invite you to call one of our conveniently located offices in Moorestown or Browns Mills, New Jersey, and Philadelphia, PA, or fill out our online contact form to request a consultation.
+If you or someone you know is facing a legal challenge, we invite you to call one of our conveniently located offices in Moorestown or Browns Mills, New Jersey, and Philadelphia, PA, or fill out our online contact form to request a phone conference.